isara-c/Metashape-Automating-Workflow/README.md

 - Program will show pictures have error more than value that you input on Photo tab
 - Run FixGCP until program show accept

-## Release History
+## BuildAll

-* 0.0.1
-    * Work in progress
+Program will build Orthophoto and DSM

 ## Meta

-Isara Chaowuttisuk – chaowuttisuk@hot.com
+Isara Chaowuttisuk – chaowuttisuk@hotmail.com

 ## Credit